 Swimming pools are meant to meet the same criteria as drinking water, in regard to the level of bacteria that is present in the water.

-"Many public pools tested had shown substantial levels of bacteria (25 fecal coliform colonies or more per 100ml) which are far too high to be considered safe for drinking,” according to a paper from NZ Master Pool Builders Diploma Course.
+"Many public pools tested had shown substantial levels of bacteria (25 faecal coliform colonies or more per 100ml) which are far too high to be considered safe for drinking,” according to a paper from NZ Master Pool Builders Diploma Course.

 The three factors that need to be carried out correctly to avoid this, are sterilisation, pH control and filtration.